MaxLap/activerecord_where_assoc/EXAMPLES.md

 Here are some example usages of the gem, along with the generated SQL.
 Each of those can be chained with scoping methods.

-Models can be found in [examples/models.md](examples/models.md).
-Explanation is provided in that file to be able to run these queries.
+The models can be found in [examples/models.md](examples/models.md).
+The comments in that file explain how to get a console to try the queries.
+There are also example uses of the gem for scopes.

 The content below is generated from running `ruby examples/examples.rb`